 Due to the high demand for library instruction, we do not have rooms available for open use by faculty from outside the library unless:

-- The faculty member has partnered with a librarian or Media Commons consultant, who is booking the class and responsible for handling scheduling, opening the classroom, technology instruction, etc.
+- The faculty member has partnered with a librarian or Media Commons consultant, who is booking the class and responsible for handling scheduling, opening and closing the classroom, technology instruction, etc.

-- The faculty member is using the classroom to instruct his/her class on the use of the library and/or to conduct a research session AND there is open space available for this purpose.
+- The faculty member is using the classroom to instruct theirclass on the use of the library and/or to conduct a research session AND there is open space available for this purpose.

 To request use of an instruction room, please contact Library Learning Services (email@example.com).